MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 and you may have already guessed its form:
 $\hat{p}_1 - \hat{p}_2$.
 \index{point estimate!difference of proportions}
-We'll look at methods for hypothesis testing in two different ways: simulation-based methods using a randomization test, and theory-based methods if we verify that the point estimate can be modeled using a normal distribution.
+We'll look at statistical inference for a difference in proportions in two ways: simulation-based methods through a randomization test and bootstrap confidence interval, and theory-based methods through a two sample $z$-test and $z$-interval.
-We will then investigate theory-based methods for computing confidence intervals.